stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 <br>

+Another intuitive result is that the scalar multiple of a convergent sequence also converges.

 <div class="lemma">

 **Lemma (Scalar multiplication of sequences)** If $a_n \to a$ and $\lambda \in \mathbb{R}$, then $\lambda a_n \to \lambda a$.